-PHASE 1 SCHOOL OPEN PHASE 2 SCHOOL OPEN PHASE 3 SCHOOL OPEN PHASE 4 SCHOOL CLOSED • No requirements STUDENTS • No requirements Face-coverings recommended.
+PHASE 1 SCHOOL OPEN PHASE 2 SCHOOL OPEN PHASE 3 SCHOOL OPEN PHASE 4 SCHOOL CLOSED STAFE No requirements STUDENTS No requirements Face-coverings recommended.
 Face-coverings required for one-to-one interaction.
 Face-coverings required during movement Face-coverings required during Quarantine - Critical Infrastructure Worker status.
 Health screening and temperature check completed at home STUDENTS Face-coverings recommended.
 Face-coverings required for one-to-one interaction.
 Face-coverings required during movement.
-Face-coverings required during close Contact Quarantine time Health screenings must be completed at home Temperature checks by school personnel when symptoms are observed.
+Face-coverings required during movement.
+Face-coverings required during Close Contact Quarantine time Health screenings must be completed at home Temperature checks by school personnel when symptoms are observed.
 Temperatures greater than 100.0 will be sent home Face-coverings required.
 Health screening and temperature check completed at home Staff working alone in an area may do so without a face-covering.
 Staff working with other staff members with no students present in an area where social distancing is possible may do so without a face-covering.
 STUDENTS Face-coverings required.
 Face-coverings may be removed while students are outside for recess, social distancing rules apply and face-coverings are put back on to return to the classroom.
 Health screenings must be completed at home Temperature checks by school personnel when symptoms are observed.
 Temperatures greater than 100.0 will be sent home Students will be isolated for parent pick-up Not applicable, schools closed.

-- Students will be isolated for parent pick-up

-- Students may return when symptoms have subsided for 48 hours, including 24 hours without aid of fever reducing medication.
+0 Students will be isolated for parent pick-up Students may return when symptoms 0 Students may return when symptoms have subsided for 48 hours, including 24 hours have subsided for 48 hours, including 24 hours without aid of fever reducing 0 without aid of fever reducing medication.
+Bus students with symptoms will be taken to school and isolated for parent pick-up.

-- Students may return

-when symptoms have

-subsided for 48 hours,

-including 24 hours

-without aid of fever

-reducing medication.

-- Bus students with symptoms will be taken to school and isolated for parent pick-up.